Is Vegan Leather actually better for the environment?

 Chromium sulphate is the most commonly used compound in the chrome tanning process.
 Chrome ions replace the water molecules, and if the tanning plant does not have a filtering process, the toxic wastewater can affect surrounding water systems and soil.
 Sure, chrome tanning may use less water than vegetable tanning, but the final product does not last as long, and has a significantly negative effect on the environment.
 Some chrome tanneries recognise their impact, and reduce this by using a closed loop system to ensure chemicals are not leached into the environment.
 They may also implement strict policies to avoid workers ever coming into contact with the chemicals too.

 The best way to shop for leather, regardless of whether it’s vegan or not, is to first consider how long it will last, how many times you will use the product, and who made it.
 Educate yourself on how the leather is made, and purchase the item if you personally sit well with the story behind it.
-Second hand leather, both vegan and not, is a mutual way many leather consumers choose to stick to.
+Second hand leather, both vegan and not, is a middle ground many leather consumers choose to stick to.

 Sustainable fashion is not black and white, and the vegan leather debate is the perfect reminder.